Raymii.org

 In OpenStack the operator can configure where the Glance images are stored.
 In the case of my prefered OpenStack provider (CloudVPS, non-affiliate link) this is their object store (swift).
 I happen to know that that object store is replicated over three data centers, making the snapshot storage extremely redundant.

-The script works on both CentOS and Ubuntu, the apt-upgrade snapshot part only on Ubuntu.
+on Ubuntu.
 Yum has no such pre-hooks as far as I know of.
-On CentOS you're better of just executing it manually before a yum update.
+On CentOS you're

 OpenStack command line tools and dependencies